storm

 Climate Change Factor

-Experts point out that is increasingly contributing to the frequency and intensity of events, such as heavy rains and tropical storms.
+Experts point out that climate change is increasingly contributing to the frequency and intensity of extreme events, such as heavy rains and tropical storms.

-The storm serves as a stark reminder of the challenges posed by and the importance of disaster preparedness.
+The storm serves as a stark reminder of the challenges posed by climate change and the importance of disaster preparedness.